threatexpress/cobaltstrike_payload_generator/readme.md

-# Cobalt Strike Payload Generators
+# Cobalt Strike Payload Generator

-It is designed to help quickly create payloads for testing

 This aggressor script builds all stageless payload types for each current listener and optionally hosts the payloads on the HTTP server